 Korah and his ilk make common cause with their fellowman as a means to achieve their own ends.
 Theirs was a message of equality and populism, but all they were really concerned about was their own positions. ...

-God grants His chosen people many gifts through His Holy Spirit, one of which is the gift of discerning spirits, the ability to determine the source of a spiritual manifestation.
-David Maas explains that this gift must be used in conjunction with a thorough knowledge and understanding of God's Word.
+God gives the ability to determine the source of a spiritual manifestation.
+However, this gift depends on a thorough knowledge and understanding of God's Word.

 A vital understanding we can reach from the many articles that appeared in the media following the recent devastating tsunami in Southeast Asia is the appalling ignorance of God's involvement in the minds of the inhabitants of Western-world cultures. ...

 John Ritenbaugh, reflecting upon several sports events, in which several athletes were reprimanded for seemingly insignificant actions or for situations totally out of their control, suggests that any one of us can be unfairly victimized.
 We may be tempted. . .